 Just like inexperienced drivers squeeze the wheel, we tensely push buttons on a keyboard when preparing our first articles.
-You shouldn’t be terrified by your own text.
+Your own text shouldn’t terrify you.
 Do not meditate over an empty document before starting to type the first sentence.
-You have all time in the world to proofread, edit, cut, and re-write your content.
+You have all the time in the world to proofread, edit, cut, and re-write your content.
 So just start.

 Services to come in handy for the authors

 - Use Grammarly (the app and the browser extension) to avoid inadvertent misspellings and grammar errors.
 It will help you put all the articles and commas in the right places.
 With premium options, you’ll see suggestions for replacement of repetitive words and how awfully you overuse a passive voice.